nathbns/MyDotFile/README.md

 # dotfiles

-Youn can use it for whatever you want.
+You can use it for whatever you want.

 ## Preview